folone/.emacs.d/ensime/README.md

 ## System Requirements

 - Emacs 22 or later.
-- Unix-like OS or Windows.
+- Linux, Mac OSX, Windows
 - Java Runtime
-- A Scala 2.8.1 compatible project.
+- A Scala 2.8.x or 2.9.x project

 ## Documentation

 - [The ENSIME User Manual](http://aemon.com/file_dump/ensime_manual.html)

-## Quick Start
+## Getting Started

 __1) Install scala-mode__

-ENSIME is designed to compliment scala-mode (or any other scala language mode). scala-mode can be found in the Scala distribution under ./misc/scala-tool-support/emacs/.
-The rest of the steps assume your scala-mode is installed and working correctly.
+Although it's not required, ENSIME is designed to compliment scala-mode. scala-mode can be found in the Scala distribution under ./misc/scala-tool-support/emacs/.

-__2) Install ensime-mode__
+__2) Install the ENSIME Server__

 Download the ENSIME distribution from the github [downloads page](http://github.com/aemoncannon/ensime/downloads).
 Unpack the ENSIME distribution into a directory of your choosing.

 Add the following lines to your .emacs file:

-    ;; Load the ensime lisp code...
+    ;; load the ensime lisp code...
     (add-to-list 'load-path "ENSIME_ROOT/elisp/")
     (require 'ensime)